 - Grass grows best in soil with a pH of 5.8–7.0.

-- Use a testing kit to determine your soil’s pH.
+- Use a testing kit (Sunday will provide you with one) to determine your soil’s pH.

 - If pH is outside the 5.8–7.0 range, add lime to reduce soil acidity, or use sulfur to increase acidity.